 Art for State Buildings

-The Art in State Buildings program is a result of State statute 1-22-10, which stipulates that state buildings should include works of art for public display.
+The Art for State Buildings program is a result of State statute 1-22-10, which stipulates that state buildings should include works of art for public display.
 The statute was funded by the State Legislature in 2007 when Governor Michael Rounds recommended an annual $20,000 budget to purchase art, creating a State Art Collection.

 In order to receive this appropriation, five prominent South Dakota artists donated works of art to the State valued at over $20,000.
 Sculptor Dale C. Lamphere, who at that time was President of South Dakotans for the Arts, launched the idea and found generous artists to donate.
 The challenge put forth by Dale and four other artists to the Governor and Legislature was that the work would only be given to the State if the Legislature appropriated an equal amount on an on-going basis for the Art for State Buildings Program.